jcannon8/Wang3/README.md

 **Run** Job scripts to run MD of models
 tcr33minR.sh: Minimization of tcr33b,c,s and tcr35s on Rockfish.
-edt5min.sh: Minimization of edt.* on Rockfish
+edt5min.sh: Minimization of edt.* on Rockfish edtNPT2.sh: continue 5 ns NPT of edt models on Rockfish

 **Examples** Eight TCR and TCR-GOF structures at 425 ns from figure 14.